Alternative versions of Spider-Man: The Spider

 In the ongoing series Ultimate Comics: Avengers, a second Spider-Man was shown to be one of its members, and is simply referred to as the Spider.
 His costume bears an orange-and-purple color as opposed to red-and-blue.
 The Spider once claimed that he was a clone made from the DNA of Spider-Man and Professor X that was sent from the future.

 The Spider was seen as a member of the Avengers that was established by Nick Fury and Gregory Stark.
 Where he resided was kept under surveillance indicating that he might have been a criminal in his early life.
 Spider was said to be crazy where he caused a technician to commit suicide, but is shown to be intelligent as he enjoyed reading books.
 Gregory Stark referred to Spider as an "It" due to what his true nature would be.

-Spider accompanied the Avengers in a manhunt on Ghost Rider where he was targeting then-Vice President of the United States Robert Blackthorn.
+Spider accompanied the Avengers in a manhunt for Ghost Rider where he was targeting then-Vice President of the United States Robert Blackthorn.

 In the "Death of Spider-Man" story arc in Avengers vs. New Ultimates, the Spider is revealed to be of an unidentified North Asian culture and acting under the orders of Gregory Stark who ordered him to lead a superhuman uprising in North Korea.
-The New Ultimate and the Hulk Drug-empowered Avengers arrived to quell the uprising.
+The New Ultimates and the Hulk Drug-empowered Avengers arrived to quell the uprising.
 During the uprising, the Spider is killed by Hawkeye after the Avengers and the New Ultimates intervene.